munificent/craftinginterpreters/book/calls-and-functions.md

 support recursive local functions.

-To make that work, we mark the function declaration's variable as initialized as soon as we compile the name, before we call the body.
-That way it can be accessed inside the body without generating an error.
+To make that work, we mark the function declaration's variable as initialized as soon as we compile the name, before we compile the body.
+That way the name can be referenced inside the body without generating an error.

 Next, we compile the function itself -- its parameter list and block body.
 For that, we use a separate helper function.
-That function generates code that leaves the resulting function object on top of the stack.
+That helper generates code that leaves the resulting function object on top of the stack.
 After that, we call `defineVariable()` to store that function back into the variable we declared for it.

-We use a separate helper function to compile the parameters and body because we'll reuse it later for parsing method declarations inside classes.
+I split out the code to compile the parameters and body because we'll reuse it later for parsing method declarations inside classes.
 Let's build it incrementally, starting with this:

 ^code compile-function

 For now, we won't worry about parameters.
-It parses an empty pair of parentheses followed by the body.
+We parse an empty pair of parentheses followed by the body.
 The body starts with a left curly brace, which we parse here.
 Then we call our existing `block()` function which knows how to compile the rest of a block including the closing brace.

-The interesting part is the compiler stuff.
+The interesting parts are the compiler stuff at the top and bottom.
 The Compiler struct stores data like which slots are owned by which local variables, how many blocks of nesting we're currently in, etc. All of that is specific to a single function.
-But now the front end needs to handle compiling multiple functions <span name="nested">nested</span> within each other.
-How do we manage that?
+But now the front end needs to handle compiling multiple functions
+<span name="nested">nested</span> within each other.

 <aside name="nested">